 Where we stand

-The Clarion is a contribution to those debates.
-In addition to to news and reports from our movement, our coverage will particularly focus on:
+The Clarion is a space for and a contribution to those debates.
+In addition to news and reports from the labour movement, our coverage will focus on:

-• Debate and discussion on class and class struggle today, and how we go beyond “new politics” and “progressive politics” to revive working-class politics.
+- Debate and discussion on class and class struggle today, and how we go beyond ‘new politics’ and ‘progressive politics’ to revive working-class politics.

-• Taking a serious and consistent approach to equality and liberation struggles.
+- Taking a serious and consistent approach to equality and liberation struggles.